 - Large selection of organic foods – there are good quality sourced products available.

-- Kirkland Signature private labels are excellent quality at reasonable prices.
+- Kirkland Signature private labels are of excellent quality at reasonable prices.

 - Costco Travel offers good travel discounts – if you are a business person or frequent traveler, this could be a huge benefit.